Bjorn-Strom/FSS/public/documentation/Static.md

 Running Fss.Build on this will result in 2 css files. `styles.css` and `fonts.css`.

 You are free to have as many or as few of these lists as you want.
-If I only wanted 1 big CSS file named index.css I would this:
+If I only wanted 1 big CSS file named index.css I would do something like this:

 ```fsharp
 module Index // The namespace we are looking for